 We are subject to income taxes in the United States and Australia.
-U.S. federal income tax returns up to the 2011 financial year have been filed.
-Internationally, consolidated income tax returns up to the 2011 financial year have been filed.
+U.S. federal income tax returns up to and including the 2012 financial year has been filed.
+Internationally, consolidated income tax returns up to and including the 2012 financial year have been filed.